-In the few years since its first release, the JavaTM programming language has matured to become a platform.
-The Java platform has added functionality, including distributed computing with RMI and the CORBA bridge, and a component architecture (JavaBeansTM).
-Java applications have also matured, and many now need an addition to the Java platform: a mail and messaging framework.
+In the years since its first release, the JavaTM programming language has matured to become a platform.
+The Java platform has added functionality, including distributed computing with RMI and CORBA, and a component architecture (JavaBeansTM).
+Java applications have also matured, and many need an addition to the Java platform: a mail and messaging framework.
 The JavaMailTM API described in this specification satisfies that need.